Divorce

 What are the residency requirements for filing for divorce in Kentucky?

-At least one of the spouses must have been a resident of Kentucky for at least 180 days before filing for divorce.
-If the respondent is a non-resident, they must be served with the divorce paperwork while they are in Kentucky.
+At least one spouse must be a resident of Kentucky for at least 180 days before filing for divorce.
+If the respondent is a non-resident, they must be served with the divorce paperwork while in Kentucky.

 How is child custody determined in Kentucky?

-In Kentucky, child custody is determined based on the best interests of the child.
-The court considers factors such as the child's relationship with each parent, the mental and physical health of the parents, and the child's adjustment to their home, school, and community.
+In Kentucky, child custody is determined based on the child's best interests.
+The court considers factors such as the child's relationship with each parent, the mental and physical health of the parents, and the child's adjustment to home, school, and community.

 What is the difference between a contested and uncontested divorce in Kentucky?

-A contested divorce is when the spouses cannot agree on one or more issues, such as child custody, alimony, or the division of marital property.
-An uncontested divorce is when the spouses agree on all terms and do not require a trial to resolve any issues.
+A contested divorce occurs when the spouses cannot agree on issues like child custody, alimony, or property division.
+An uncontested divorce is when the spouses agree on all terms, avoiding a trial to resolve issues.

 Can I change my name as part of the divorce process in Kentucky?

-Yes, you can request a name change as part of the divorce process in Kentucky.
-The request should be included in the initial divorce petition, and the court will typically grant the name change as part of the final divorce decree.
+Yes, you can request a name change during the divorce process in Kentucky.
+The request should be included in the initial divorce petition, and the court typically grants the name change as part of the final decree.

 What are the grounds for divorce in Kentucky?

-Kentucky is a 'no-fault' divorce state, meaning that neither spouse has to prove fault or blame to obtain a divorce.
-The only ground for divorce in Kentucky is that the marriage is irretrievably broken, and there is no reasonable prospect of reconciliation.
+Kentucky is a 'no-fault' divorce state, so neither spouse has to prove fault to obtain a divorce.
+The sole ground for divorce is that the marriage is irretrievably broken, with no reasonable prospect of reconciliation.

 How to File for Divorce in Kentucky